-Missions Brunch And Convention: A Pre-Missions Convention Brunch isheld on the Saturday before the Missions Convention to provide missions emphasis and fellowship.
-Missionaries from the area and on furlough are invited as special guests.
+Missions Convention: The annual Missions Convention provides missions emphasis and fellowship.
+Missionaries from the area and on deputational assignment are invited as special guests.
 This function is an Associated Student Body activity with special arrangements being under the supervision of the Student Missions Council.